4d/docs/docs/API/formulaClass.md

 title: Formulas
 ---

-## Formula Object
+## Formula Objects

-The [Formula](#formula) and [Formula from string](#formula-from-string) commands allow you to create native Formula objects that you can encapsulate in object properties:
+The [Formula](#formula) and [Formula from string](#formula-from-string) commands allow you to create native [`4D.Function` objects](#about-4d-function-objects) to execute any 4D expression or code expressed as text.

+Such formula objects can be encapsulated in object properties:

 ```4d
- var $f : Object
+ var $f : 4D.Function
  $f:=New object
  $f.message:=Formula(ALERT("Hello world"))
 ```

-Such properties are "object functions", i.e. functions which are bound to their parent object.
+This property is an "object function", i.e. a function which is bound to its parent object.
 To execute a function stored in an object property, use the **()** operator after the property name, such as:

 ```4d
  $f.message() //displays "Hello world"